-Lawyer Marketing Mistake #2: You Stick to Traditional Marketing Methods.
+2. You Stick to Traditional Marketing Methods

 Earlier in this post, we discussed some of the more old-school marketing methods, from catchy jingles and bus benches to yellow pages and billboards.
 But what worked well in the past does not work the same today.
 It can even be detrimental; being on every billboard and bus bench in town can have a negative connotation and leave attorneys vulnerable to defacing and graffiti.

 Years ago, phone book advertising worked because everyone had a phone book in their home, usually right next to their landline phone.
 Now, very few people have landline phones, and phonebooks are almost non-existent.
-As a result, Google is the go-to search engine and starting point for many people looking for legal services providers.
+As a result, Google is the go-to search engine and starting point for many people looking for legal service providers.